 Your Guide to Sunscreen for All Ages

 The Skin Cancer Foundation also recommends looking for products with a combination of avobenzone, ecamsule, oxybenzone, titanium dioxide and zinc oxide.
+Check out this list of the safest sunscreens for kids.

 Zinc Oxide and Titanium Dioxide